-Check out our MPA alumni working in the Peace Corps!
+Check out some of our MPA alumni who worked in the Peace Corps!

 MPA students gain important knowledge and skills that can be put to work right away; they learn how to be effective advocates for change, becoming graduates who are in high demand.

 Evergreen's MPA program is unique, due to our emphasis on social change and democratic governance, and the College's innovative approach to education.
 The cornerstones of an Evergreen education, graduate or undergraduate, include collaborative and interdisciplinary teaching and learning, narrative evaluations instead of grades, and an emphasis on experiential learning and engaged discussions encompassing diverse views.

 For information about the MPA curriculum, admissions requirements, program costs, financial aid, etc. and to answer your questions about the concentration that interests you, contact Randee Gibbons, Assistant MPA Director, at (360) 867-6554 for information about the Public and Non-Profit Administration and Public Policy concentrations, and contact Puanani Nihoa, Assistant MPA Tribal Governance Director, at (360) 867-6202 for information about the Tribal Governance concentration.
 For more information on all of Evergreen's Native programming, please visit http://www.evergreen.edu/nativeprograms.